-These agreements did not cover the affordability of the home insurance provided, however, and so the insurance companies and the Government have been working together to develop a different way of dealing with flood insurance.
+These agreements did not address the affordability of the home insurance provided, however, and so the insurance companies and the Government worked together to develop a different way of dealing with flood insurance.
 They decided on a ‘flood re-insurance’ scheme – known as Flood Re – to help support households at highest flood risk.
-An important part of the Flood Re scheme will be to offer help to people to increase their understanding of their level of flood risk and explaining how, where possible, they can take action to reduce that risk.
+An important part of the Flood Re scheme is to provide information to consumers about how to increase their understanding of their level of flood risk and how they can take action to reduce that risk.

-Flood Re will be in place for 25 years and is designed to:
+Flood Re will be in place for a further 23 years and is designed to:

-- Allow time for the Government, local authorities, insurers and communities to become better prepared for flooding
+- allow time for the Government, local authorities, insurers and communities to become better prepared for flooding; and